 Retirement Savings Programs allow you to save for your retirement while providing you with a tax break.
 It allows you to select an amount by which the gross salary can be reduced and tax-sheltered.
 The tax deferred portion of the gross income is not included as part of your gross earnings for State and Federal tax purposes.
 Thus, the employee receives a current tax advantage.
 Income taxes are paid at the time funds are withdrawn or at annuitization.
 The maximum amount an employee can "shelter" in these programs is determined by the Internal Revenue Service and/or the agent of the company with which the employee chooses to enroll.

 There are five plan sponsors participating in this program.
 The account is established in the employee's name as an individual account.

-These two plans are administered by the State of California Savings Plus Program at the Department of Personnel Administration.
+These two plans are administered by the State of California Savings Plus Program (SSP) at the California Department of Human Resources (CalHR).
 You may obtain more information by visiting the Savings Plus website or by calling toll free: (855) 616-4776.

 Each employee is responsible for their own calculations and to make sure the IRS limits are not exceeded.